You are here

 The student is responsible for arranging for the electronic delivery of all forms and documents to their degree program.
 The Director of Graduate Studies will review the application and submit it to the Graduate College by the submission deadline.
 Incomplete applications will not be considered. *NOTE: As the student’s department/program must review all student applications prior to submitting them to the Graduate College, consult with it as to any internal deadline.

 DGS or dedicated staff member must submit completed application via BOX by 4:00 p.m.
-CDT on April 25, 2017.
-[NOTE: THE DEADLINE HAS BEEN EXTENDED FROM 4/21 to 4/25.]
+CDT on March 16, 2018.
 Students do NOT submit directly to the Graduate College.

 Accepting an award may affect federal student loan or work-study eligibility.
 For example, students with awards may not be able to receive federal loans, or may alter your existing loan package.
 Check with the Office of Student Financial Aid on eligibility requirements.

 Students who accept an award but have already received a refund from a federal loan for the current year may have to pay back the loan refund.
 Contact the Office of Student Financial Aid for further information.

 If applying for loans and/or work-study, a Free Application for Federal Student Aid (FAFSA) must be completed.
 See the Graduate Student Guide from the Office of Student Financial Aid for more information.

 Awards will be reported on the IRS 1098-T form.